pyrologic/pyrologjs/README.md

  */
 function init() {
     console.log('PyroLog init!');
+    // apply configuration
     PL.applyConfiguration(config);
+    // create some loggers
     const l1 = PL.getLogger('logger1');
     const l2 = PL.getLogger('logger2');
+    // use the loggers
     l1.debug("Hello DEBUG logger!", "How are you?");
     l2.info("Hello INFO logger!", config);
     l2.debug("This text should not be logged!");
 }
 ```
-You can change the logger configuration at any time.
-And you can set a new appender or just remove the current appender as needed.
+You can change the logger configuration at any time

 ### TypeScript Example